-Blue Star Moms: Following in the footsteps of our grandmothers and mothers, Blue Star Moms have mailed “a little bit of home” to our sons anddaughters serving around the world.
-For more information & to volunteer visit:
+Blue Star Moms: Following in the footsteps of our grandmothers and mothers, Blue Star Moms have mailed “a little bit of home” to our sons and daughters serving around the world.

 Kids Against Hunger: Every hour of every day 10 children per minute die of starvation or malnutrition diseases.
-Kids Against Hunger feed families around the world…and around the corner.
+Kids Against Hunger feeds families around the world…and around the corner.
 Located in Pleasanton, there are always opportunities to serve here!
 Perfect for families, small groups, sports teams, etc. They even do parties!
-The cost is $20 per person.
-For more information & to volunteer visit: www.kidsagainsthunger.orgRESTORE: Restore exists to transform the lives of the addicted poor by breaking destructive cycles and creative healthy lifestyles.
-Currently RESTORE operates a 9-12 month Men’s Recovery Home and a Men’s Aftercare Recovery Home and a Women’s Aftercare Recovery Home in Concord, CA. They are able to serve 17 men at a time and six women who are coming out of the destructive cycles of addiction.
-For more information & to volunteer visit: http://restore1.orgParadise Adolescent Home: Located next door in San Ramon, Paradise Home helps abused and neglected at-risk teenage girls recover and flourish in a home-like setting.
-They are always in need to volunteers to do home improvements, repairs and spend time and pour into the girls who stay there.
-For more information & to volunteer visit: www.paradiseadolescenthome.orgValley Pregnancy Center: Their goal has been and remains today to empower women, to help them understand they are not alone and need not feel rushed in making a decision.
+The cost is $20 per person.Restore: Restore exists to transform the lives of the addicted poor by breaking destructive cycles and creating healthy lifestyles.
+Currently RESTORE operates a 9-12 month Men’s Recovery Home and a Men’s Aftercare Recovery Home and a Women’s Aftercare Recovery Home in Concord, CA. They are able to serve 17 men at a time and 6 women who are coming out of the destructive cycles of addiction.Valley Pregnancy Center: Their goal has been and remains today to empower women, to help them understand they are not alone and need not feel rushed into making a decision.
 Her decision is not for others, but needs to reflect what she truly believes is best for her.
-Local center is in Pleasanton.
+Their local center is in Pleasanton.

-San Francisco City Impact: City Impact is a Christ-centered organization that provides relief programs such as feeding, health care and social services while breaking unhealthy cycles through education, leadership training and spiritual transformation.
+San Francisco City Impact: SFCA is a Christ-centered organization that provides relief programs such as feeding, health care and social services while breaking unhealthy cycles through education, leadership training and spiritual transformation.
 Volunteers are currently needed to help mentor the children at the Academy.
 Join us as we carpool together on Mondays and Thursdays from 8AM – 1PM.
 Contact Merri Dillow at

 Bay Area Rescue Mission: BARM shares the Gospel of Jesus Christ with the homeless and needy and empowers them to change their world.
 They provide means and lasting change through: emergency shelter, meals and food distribution, job training, education, medical assistance, and much more.
-BARM is one of our 4 "Richmond Transformed" partners here at CPC.
+BARM is one of our 4 Richmond partners here at CPC.